kbilsted/StatePrinter/README.md

 StatePrinter - "The automatic ```.ToString()``` utility."

+Version 1.0.2 - get it here (https://www.nuget.org/packages/StatePrinter/)

 # 1. Introduction

 The StatePrinter is a free, highly configurable, thread safe utility that can turn any object-graph to a string representation.

 * *No more manual .ToString()* - it is much easier to write robus and self-sufficient `ToString()` methods.
 * It becomes much easier to write unit tests against object-graphs.
-* It is part of the back-end engine of the very nice ApprovalTests framework.
+* It is part of the back-end engine of the very nice ApprovalTests framework (http://approvaltests.sourceforge.net/).

 ### 1.1 Simple usage